overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY make this bootable for **UEFI** systems.

 I do not provide a script for the boot method.
 I will only offer chroot.
-If you want to compile this on a source taht is different from your target go to [CLFS](http://trac.clfs.org) and checkout the chapter about the boot method and maybe write a script yourself.
+If you want to compile this on a source taht is different from your target go to [the CLFS' project side](http://trac.clfs.org) and checkout the chapter about the boot method and maybe write a script yourself.

 I will ONLY provide a script for one bootloader - **goofiboot**. (gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as standalone.